-Although the 124 and MX-5 are built in the same Hiroshima plant and the Fiat even wears a Mazda build plate, it is not a simple case of badge engineering.
+Although the 124 and MX-5 are built in the same Hiroshima plant, it is not a simple case of badge engineering.
 The chassis, suspension, wheelbase and track are identical, yet the Abarth is 140mm longer (thanks to larger overhangs) and 47kg heavier.
 Its 1.4 litre turbocharged four (lifted from the Abarth 500) is slightly more powerful at 125kw and vastly torquier than the 2.0 litre naturally aspirated four in the MX-5, and the power to weight ratio of both cars is virtually identical.

 The Abarth is factory fitted with four piston Brembo brakes which are not available on the MX-5, and both cars have a mechanical limited slip differential.
 Every body panel is different giving the 124 Spider a distinct aesthetic, yet the cabin is identical save for badging, finishing trims and seating.
 Even Mazda’s infotainment system is carried over which is a definite bonus.